EpsilonZ/TrafficVisualizer/README.md

 In this repo we'll use the traces we've generated from the CityVisualizer (you can see it on my repos) and visualize it with a simple Django App!

+__NOTE:__ On this code you will have to change settings.py with your secret key from Django.
+Also, to use Mapquest API, you will have to create one and place it on Calle.py
+__NOTE2:__ You might get path errors, just change to your path when is required in the code

 What we'll do, before anything, is prepare our OS to have the needed packages.

 ## REQUIREMENTS